Tang Xianhu: Personal life

 Tang was born when the Japanese army occupied Indonesia, hence his parents named him "现虎", which means "tiger of today" and placed fearless expectations on him.
 After he went to China, he changed his name to "仙虎", which means "immortal tiger" and hopes to get some immortal energy from it.

 Tang had a marriage before going to Indonesia to coach.
 His second wife, Lu Qing, was once a trainee of the Chinese national badminton team under Tang, who was still coaching in China at the time.
 After Tang went to Indonesia, Lu first went to Australia to study before going to Indonesia to marry Tang.
 They have a son, Songhua, and a daughter, Yunhua.

 In 1988, a book authored by Tang, with regards to badminton techniques and training,《羽毛球运动技术图解》, was published by the People's Sports Publishing House of China.

 Tang's father died in 1996, and he returned to Fujian, China with his mother, wife and children the following year.

-Awards
+Honours and awards

 Tang was awarded the IBF Distinguished Service Award in 1986 and was inducted into the IBF Hall of Fame in 2002.